 Independent Research Scholar Program

-- The purpose of the program is to improve the workforce diversity of independent research scientists by selecting scholars who have a commitment to building a diverse Intramural Research Program (IRP).
+- The purpose of this program is to support highly accomplished early career fellows to establish an independent research program and learn mentorship and research group management.
 The expectation is that the participants will be competitive for Investigator (tenure-track) positions in the IRP and outside after succeeding in this position.

 - Scholars will be independent, non-tenure track Principal Investigators.
 They will be scientifically independent of their previous mentor.
 They will be given their own independent resources and CAN.
 They will be invited to participate in faculty meetings and other Institute/Center (IC) activities along with tenure-track and tenured investigators.